ktiurev/plaquette/docs/qec_tutorials/decoding/decoding.rst

 decoding, we are looking for a chain of qubits that connects any two syndromes and we place errors of the same type between them.
-Because both our correction and *whatever* the error was hold the same commutation/anti-commutation relations with every stabilizer, the correction will return the state of the system to a stabilized state!
+Because both our correction and *whatever* the error was hold the same commutation/anti-commutation relations with every stabilizer, the correction will return the state of the system to a stabilizer state!

 Now that we have set this *preliminary* definition, we can use it to start decoding some other problems.
 Consider, for example, the following syndrome and two corrections